The 509 Public Sector

 -

-Our Wellness and Self-Care program is focused on workers’ personal growth and development.
-Centered on self-care amid trauma stewardship, the program aims to prevent burnout and support workers in the vital work that they do.
+Our Wellness and Sustainability program is focused on workers’ personal growth and development.
+Centered on sustainability amid trauma stewardship and stressful caseloads, the program aims to prevent burnout and support workers in the vital work that they do.

 Open the description of the training to find the registration link.